 No Tobacco Day

-Originally designed as an April Fool's joke tartan by yours truly, this tartan has found its place on the calendar for World No Tobacco Day.
-Designed to be as loathsomely coloured as possible, Dirty Lung uses "the ugliest colour in the world," Pantone 448 C (also known as Opaque Couché), specifically derived by a 2012 study in which a thousand smokers determined which colour they found most visually offensive.
+Originally designed as an April Fool's joke tartan by yours truly, this curio tartan has found its place on the calendar for World No Tobacco Day.
+Purposely designed to be as loathsomely coloured as possible, Dirty Lung uses "the ugliest colour in the world," Pantone 448 C (also known as Opaque Couché), determined by a 2012 study in which a thousand smokers assessed and chose the colour they found most visually offensive.
 The winner, a sewage-toned greenish brown was originally deployed on plain cigarette packaging in Australia along with health warnings to discourage cigarette smokers from succumbing to their addiction.
-This tartan also utilizes the equally offensive runner-up colours to round out this visual equivalent of ptomaine poisoning: Chartreuse (expectorant, anyone?), Violent Purple (for that smoker's hack), Stargoon (a peachy beige reminiscent of old salmon which should not be served ), Smoke White (cough, cough), and Black (mascara stains under blood-shot eyes).
-Stay healthy! 🚭
+To complement Opaque Couché, this tartan also includes the equally offensive runner-up colours to round out this visual equivalent of ptomaine poisoning: Chartreuse (expectorant, anyone?), Violent Purple (for that smoker's hack), Stargoon (a peachy beige reminiscent of old salmon which should not be served ), Smoke White (cough, cough), and Black (mascara stains under blood-shot eyes).
+Stay healthy, folks! 🚭